Treadmule/deviation-manual/source/ch_install.rst

 All installations follow the same pattern: use a DFU tool to flash the dfu to the transmitter, then reboot the transmitter in USB mode and update the file system.
-The transmitter may file to boot if you try booting deviation before updating the file system.
+The transmitter may fail to boot if you try booting deviation before updating the file system.

 The :ref:`preparation` section covers things you need to do before